bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 - Components that can be leveraged to build custom editors, inspectors, and utility interfaces that feel consistent with other Bevy tooling.
 - Essential UI elements including buttons, sliders, checkboxes, menu buttons, and more.
 - Layout containers for organizing and structuring UI elements.
-- Decorative elements such as icons for visual enhancement.
 - Initial (simple / primitive) theme support to ensure consistent, configurable visual styling across applications.
 This is not the "final" Bevy UI theme system, but it provides some baseline functionality.
 - Accessibility features with built-in screen reader and assistive technology support.
 - Interactive cursor behavior that changes appropriately when hovering over widgets.